 October 7, 2008 — Something happened yesterday that got professional and amateur astronomers whipped into a rare frenzy.
 A telescope in Arizona discovered a small asteroid that, for the first time ever, was certain to hit Earth — and it gave us only 19 hours’ advance warning.
 Fortunately, the object (designated 2008 TC3) was far too small to reach the ground intact.
 Instead, it exploded this morning at a height of about 23 miles (37 km) over Sudan in northeast Africa, lighting up the predawn darkness and frightening thousands of Sudanese making their way home after morning prayers.

-With everything ready, the two astronomers started snapping away with an electronic camera attached to the observatory’s 25-inch telescope.
+With everything ready, astronomers started snapping away with an electronic camera attached to the observatory’s 25-inch telescope.
 Every 4.1 seconds, another image streamed into computer memory.
 By the time the asteroid slipped into Earth’s shadow some 2 hours later, they’d amassed 1,770 perfectly exposed images.
 Other observatories captured the asteroid’s spectrum and its position, but no one else photographed it so extensively.

-Even without the aid of computer analysis, Kozubal and Dantowitz could see that the asteroid was changing brightness dramatically, an indication that it was irregularly shaped and spinning or tumbling.
+Even without the aid of computer analysis, Dantowitz could see that the asteroid was changing brightness dramatically, an indication that it was irregularly shaped and spinning or tumbling.
 Three Czech researchers led by Peter Scheirich have deduced both the shape of 2008 TC3 (like a loaf of bread with a flat side) and how it was tumbling just before striking Earth.